devbisme/KiField/docs/usage.rst

 #.
 Use KiField's ``--fields`` option to specify the names of one or more spreadsheet columns
    whose values will be inserted into the schematic or library file.
    The values in any other column will be ignored.
+   You can also omit one or more fields by adding a '/' or '~' to the beginning of their names.
+In that case, the values in all the other columns are inserted.
    (Omitting the ``--fields`` option or entering a blank list causes KiField to insert the values from **all** the columns in the spreadsheet.)